ale1259/ticket-lifecycle/README.md

 <h2>Ticket Lifecycle Stages</h2>

+- Intake
+- Assignment and Communication
+- Working the Issue
+- Resolution

  - First let's get into the End-user portal to create some tickets: http://localhost/osTicket/
 <img src="https://i.imgur.com/Jj3C8LM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 -  To introduce a new ticket in our ticketying system we click on Open New Ticket, then in the new window we introduce the Email Address and Full Name of the user is submiting the ticket with the Help Topic of the ticket in this case we're going to use "Business Critical Outage"